helidon-sockshop/sockshop/README.md

 $ . sockshop/update.sh
 ```

-**Note:** Make sure that you run the update script from the same top-level directory
+>**Note:** Make sure that you run the update script from the same top-level directory
-that you used to checkout all the services into or it will fail.
+>that you used to checkout all the services into or it will fail.

 ### Building the Code

-You can build individual services by running `mvn package` within top-level directory
+You can build individual services by running `mvn clean install` within top-level directory
 for each service, but if you want to build the whole project at once, there is an easier
-way: simply run `mvn package` within the `sockshop` directory.
+way: simply run `mvn clean install` within the `sockshop` directory.

-This will compile the code for each service and run the tests.
+This will compile the code for each service, run the tests, and install module JARs into
+the local Maven repo.

 ### Creating Docker Images